Postprandial somnolence: Cerebral blood flow and oxygen delivery

 Although the passage of food into the gastrointestinal tract results in increased blood flow to the stomach and intestines, this is achieved by diversion of blood primarily from skeletal muscle tissue and by increasing the volume of blood pumped forward by the heart each minute.
 The flow of oxygen and blood to the brain is extremely tightly regulated by the circulatory system and does not drop after a meal.

 Turkey and tryptophan

 A common myth holds that turkey is especially high in tryptophan, resulting in sleepiness after it is consumed, as may occur at the traditional meal of the North American holiday of Thanksgiving.
 However, the tryptophan content of turkey is comparable to chicken, beef, and other meats, and does not result in higher blood tryptophan levels than other common foods.
 Certain foods, such as soybeans, sesame and sunflower seeds, and certain cheeses, are also high in tryptophan.
 Whether it is possible or not that these may induce sleepiness if consumed in sufficient quantities has yet to be studied.

 Counteraction

 A 2015 study, reported in the journal Ergonomics, showed that, for twenty healthy subjects, exposure to blue-enriched light during the post-lunch dip period significantly reduced the EEG alpha activity, and increased task performance.

+History

+The term "food drunk" has sometimes been used to describe the supposed state of a person after overeating.
+In October 1905, Thomas Edison (then 58 years old) declared that "the country is food drunk.... the people eat too much and sleep too much, and don't work enough".
+The phrase was echoed by Dr J E Rullfson of Toledo after fasting for sixty days from January 5, 1907.
+He held that the entire human race is food drunk, saying "the dinner eaten by Napoleon just before the Battle of Leipzig proved so indigestible that the monarch's brain was clouded and as a result the battle was lost and a pie which King Philip failed to digest caused the revolt of the Netherlands."